vinipsmaker/gsoc2014-boost/README.md

      * This state is reached once the first trailer is issued to the backend.
      *
      * After this state is reached, it's not allowed to write the body again.
-     * You can either proceed to issue more trailers or `close` the response.
+     * You can either proceed to issue more trailers or `end` the response.
      */
     BODY_ISSUED,
     /**